Roosevelt High School

 • World Language A/B (year-long) or PPR

-If you haven’t taken Health in your Freshman year, you must take it in 10th grade.
+If you haven’t taken Health in your Freshman year, email your future Roosevelt counselor for options.

 Courses that require an application or audition:

 Auditions for Symphony and Chamber Orchestra will be held in the Spring.
-Email Ms. Gero at cegero@seattleschools.org to make an appointment.
+Details about auditions will be available later in the Spring.
 A successful audition is needed to confirm enrollment in these courses.

 Auditions for Wind Ensemble, Percussion Ensemble, Vocal Jazz, Jazz Band Adv and Jazz Lab will take place in the Spring.
 Check out the Roosevelt Jazz website for specific instruments.
 A successful audition is needed to confirm enrollment in these courses.